google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 drafted as we speak.
 This spec aims to allow websites to initiate and control this behavior by exposing the following sets of properties to the API:

-- Notify the website when it enters and leave Picture in Picture mode.
+- Notify the website when video enters and leaves Picture in Picture mode.
-- Allow the website to trigger Picture in Picture via a user gesture on a video element.
+- Allow the website to trigger Picture in Picture on a video element via a user gesture.
 - Allow the website to exit Picture in Picture.
 - Allow the website to check if Picture in Picture can be triggered.